pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm-install.md

 This page gives a high level view of the steps to follow to install Pachyderm using Helm.
 Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm){target=_blank} or in our [GitHub repository](https://github.com/pachyderm/pachyderm/tree/{{ config.pach_branch }}/etc/helm/pachyderm){target=_blank}.

 !!!
+Attention
+    We are now shipping Pachyderm with an **optional embedded proxy** allowing your cluster to expose one single port externally.
+This deployment setup is optional.

+    If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter some of the following instructions.

+!!!
 Important "Before your start your installation process."
       - Refer to this generic page for more information on  how to install and get started with `Helm`.
       - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on setting up an ingress controller, a TCP load balancer, or connecting an Identity Provider for access control.

-      - If you are planning to install Pachyderm UI, read our [Console deployment](../console/) instructions.
+      - If you are planning to use Pachyderm UI with authentication, read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires the set up of a DNS, an Ingress, and the activation of authentication.

 ## Install
 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/){target=_blank}.